M3TIOR/userscripts/notouchy/README.md

 ### In The Future
-I'm hoping to add the ability for users to be able to toggle the script reqlinquish event at either `DOMContentLoaded` or `load` since the later would enable prioritization of CSS loading and parsing as well, which could be a nice feature to have since the infrastructure already exists.
+I'm hoping to add the ability for users to be able to toggle the script relinquish event at either `DOMContentLoaded` or `load` since the later would enable prioritization of CSS loading and parsing as well, which could be a nice feature to have since the infrastructure already exists.